 The 2017 Senior Open Championship - Get to know the courses

-It isn’t only Royal Porthcawl that’s getting in on the action when the Senior Open Championship returns to Wales in 2017.
-Ahead of the competition proper getting underway, qualifying events will be held at nearby, Pyle & Kenfig, Southerndown, Ashburnham and Machynys.
-If you fancy experiencing what the pros will be up against, why not test your skills on one of the courses that will be playing a part in the 2017 Senior Open Championship?
+It wasn’t only Royal Porthcawl that’s getting in on the action when the Senior Open Championship returns to Wales in 2017.
+Ahead of the competition proper getting underway, qualifying events were held at nearby, Pyle & Kenfig, Southerndown, Ashburnham and Machynys.
+If you fancy experiencing what the pros were up against, why not test your skills on one of the courses that played a part in the 2017 Senior Open Championship?
 Here’s a quick guide to get you started.

 Royal Porthcawl Golf Club

 Measuring more than 7,000 yards from the back tees, Royal Porthcawl is a global golfing heavyweight.
 A regular feature on the ‘best of’ lists (it’s the 44th best club in the world, according to Golf Digest), its blustery links and lightning-fast greens are a test for any golfer.
 With winds blowing in from every point of the compass, a flexible approach and a well-stocked golf bag are vital for a successful round.

 Top hole: There are spectacular sea views from the elevated tee of the par-four 10th.
 Try not to get too distracted though, as treacherous bunkers lie in wait on each side of a steadily narrowing green.